Olliehub/alx_javascript/Cookies_local_storage/README.md

 Access your code with http://localhost:8080/3-index.html Use vanilla javascript to complete the task
 Build the Welcome message with Javascript without using HTML

+Task 4: Use js-cookie
+Reusing the code from the previous task:

+Add js-cookie to your html page using the jsdelivr CDN Delete the getCookie function and use js-cookie get function instead Use js-cookie remove function within deleteCookiesAndShowForm function Use js-cookie set function within setCookiesAndShowWelcomeMessage function (new function that sets cookies and calls showWelcomeMessageOrForm)
+Requirements:

+Access your code with http://localhost:8080/4-index.html Build the Welcome message with Javascript without using HTML Use js-cookie for every cookie manipulation